Lise de Baissac: First mission

 De Baissac preferred the lonely life of working alone in Poitiers, making local contacts and recruiting resisters but avoiding the company of other SOE agents except when she chose to visit them on business in Paris or Bordeaux.
 She rarely saw her brother and she turned down an offer by SOE to send her a wireless operator, Gilbert Norman.

 De Baissac reproduced in Poitiers what Virginia Hall had created in Lyon.
 During the 11 months she lived in Poitiers, she received and briefed 13 newly arrived SOE agents and organized departures of agents, resistance leaders, and others travelling clandestinely to England.
 She played the role of an amateur archaeologist which gave her the pretext of bicycling around the country to search for ancient monuments while, in fact, identifying possible parachute drop-zones and landing areas for the RAF's 138 and 161 squadrons.
 She collected air-dropped CLE Canisters containing weapons and supplies and transported them to safe houses.
 She also built a resistance network of her own, recruiting a number of "helpers" including a teenage girl who travelled with her as a cover for her activities.
 To communicate with London, as she had no wireless operator, she had to travel to Paris or Bordeaux where her brother Claude was organising sabotage missions and gathering information on ship and submarine movements.
 In June 1943, many members of the Prosper network were arrested by the Germans and her Artist network was also penetrated by the Gestapo, thereby increasing her risk of capture.
 On the night of 16/17 August 1943 Claude and Lise de Baissac, and SOE deputy head Nicholas Bodington, were flown back to England by Lysander.
-Roger Landes, the Scientist network's wireless operator, was furious that de Baissac had taken his sister with him to England, but not de Baissac's pregnant lover and fellow SOE agent Mary Herbert who remained behind.
+Roger Landes, the Scientist network's wireless operator, was furious that Claude had taken his sister with him to England, but not his pregnant lover and fellow SOE agent Mary Herbert who remained behind.